McMaster directs health officials to prohibit door-to-door COVID vaccine efforts in SC - Bioreports

 “A South Carolinian’s decision to get vaccinated is a personal one for them to make and not the government’s,” McMaster wrote.
 “Enticing, coercing, intimidating, mandating, or pressuring anyone to take the vaccine is a bad policy which will deteriorate the public’s trust and confidence in the State’s vaccination efforts.”

+The agency does provide in-home vaccinations to homebound residents, he said, but only at the vaccine recipients’ request.

+Simmer strongly encouraged South Carolinians to get COVID-19 shots and said vaccination was “our best hope” for ending the pandemic, but noted that doing so is a personal choice.

-A DHEC spokesman did not immediately respond to a request for comment on McMaster’s statements or the impact adopting his directive could have on South Carolina’s flagging vaccination rates.
+A DHEC spokesman did not immediately say whether the agency planned to formally adopt McMaster’s directive or what impact it believed doing so would have on South Carolina’s flagging vaccination rates.

 The state already has one of the lowest vaccination rates in the country, with just 43% of eligible residents fully vaccinated, and health officials have been sounding the alarm that a coronavirus outbreak could be on the horizon if more people don’t start rolling up their sleeves.